Short Stories with Long Shadows

 - The Scorpion and the Frog by Lev Nitoburg.

-Latin American Fables
+Latin American Fables & Folktales

 Latin American fables aren't nearly as influential as Greek or Indian ones, but this is where I live, so these are the ones I know and write.